TMD-WEB/homes/README.md

 trends out there.
 Will this be useful for somebody?
 That I do not know, but for me, it will help keep my skills sharp and more knowledgeable of the current and upcoming technology.
 Why did I chose this?
 At this time, this what I know best.
 Maybe as I write this, there will be other GitHub projects that I will find interesting and may even be able to help contribute to them.

+I do not expect this to move fast initially because I still have to set up my workstation at home to prep up this project.
+For me, a laptop is great for portability and convenient, but to do any serious work, I prefer a workstation.

+March 8, 2013 - Start